Inokinoki/inoki-blog/source/_posts/Python-code-analyse-0.md

 - [Source Code, Python]
 ---

-In this blog, we will take a dissecion of source code of Python.
+In this post, we will take a dissecion of source code of Python.

 To benefit the simplicity and meanwhile follow the most recent functionnalities, I choose `Python 3.6.9` to do the analysis.